Multiethnic young students with flags of different countries

 Registered Nursing Program, ADN

-2. Submit an official document-by-document evaluation of your High School Diploma.
-Transfer applicants who have earned an associate’s or bachelor’s degree are not required to submit a high school diploma or a GED transcript.
+• Submit official document-by-document translation and evaluation of your High School Diploma or official General Education Development Test (GED) transcript.
+Transfer applicants who have earned an associate or bachelor’s degree are not required to submit a high school diploma or a GED transcript.

-• Applicants with foreign documents are required to have course-by-course evaluation by an approved NACES evaluation company.
-A list of approved evaluation companies.
+• Translations and evaluations must be completed by an approved NACES evaluation company.
+View a list of approved evaluation companies.

-• Evaluations are accepted by email only if sent directly by the evaluation company to AdmissionsDocs@GwinnettTech.edu
+• Evaluations are accepted via email (for F-1 Students only) if sent directly by the evaluation company to AdmissionsDocs@GwinnettTech.edu

 • Official transcript evaluations may also be received in person by GTC’s Recruitment Office in the original sealed envelope provided by the evaluation company.